gottacatchenall/ms_sampling_effort/manuscript.md

 data.
 Replica of figure 1 in
 @Strydom2021RoaPre](./figures/rocpr_falsenegatives.png){#fig:rocpr}

-The primary takeaway here is false-negatives have more effect on precision-recall space (right panel of @fig:rocpr), where the potential application of is greatest.
-Still, the performance  of the model from
-@Strydom2021RoaPre changes little with many added false-negatives, which is good evidence in favor neural-networks as a class of model for interaction detection.
+Interestingly, the performance  of the model from @Strydom2021RoaPre changes little with many added false-negatives, which is good evidence in favor neural-networks as a class of model for interaction detection.
 Again, similar to our caveat in the previous section, this data is _already_ likely to have many false-negatives, so the effects of adding more as we do in this illustration, might be mitigated because there are already non-simulated false-negatives in the original data.

 # Conclusion